The 20th Century: 1910 to 1919

 The North Carolina legislature appropriated funds for six full-time school nurses, hired through the NC Department of Health to travel statewide to provide services for all students up to the seventh grade, regardless of race.
 The first six nurses: Birdie Dunn, Cleone Hobbs, Mrs. H.P.
-Guffy, Flora Ray, Cora Beam and Katherine Livingston remain in their jobs for over 18 years.
-Within two years, the six nurses inspect and follow up on 92,566 students and educate countless teachers and parents on issues affecting the children's health care.
+Guffy, Flora Ray, Cora Beam and Katherine Livingston remained in their jobs for over 18 years.
+In the first two years, the six nurses inspect and follow up on 92,566 students and educate countless teachers and parents on issues affecting the children's health.

 Reflections of a NC private duty nurse in a letter to the editor of AJN 1919

 Cooper, Dr. George Marion, Photograph Collection, ca. 1914-1940 - The collection belonged to Dr. George M. Cooper, a pioneer public health official who was associated with the North Carolina State Board of Health for thirty five years.
 It mainly consists of photographs taken in conjunction with his public health career and includes views of schools, students, dentists, nurses, public buildings, scenic views, etc. Housed at the NC State Archives in Raleigh